Now and again we like to showcase an excellent blog from someone else.

 Sometimes, it’s just not worth it.

 For Google, it makes a huge amount of sense to test 41 shades of blue.
-A fraction of a fraction of a 1% increase in conversions can means millions of dollars to google.
+A fraction of a fraction of a 1% increase in conversions can mean millions of dollars to Google.
 For the typical startup?
 Not so much.

 Google also has millions of page views and can detect statistical significance out of such small changes.
 Most companies don’t have the luxury of large sample sizes and a decent test might take weeks or months to gather sufficient data.